gw3g/spectral/README.md

 ## Usage

-By default, the program handles a master integral that is read from the `config` file.
+By default, the program handles a master integral that is read from the `config` file in the working directory.
-An example input, demonstrating the correct formatting, is:
+An example, to demonstrate the correct formatting, consider:
 ```
 11020
 ++-